Bayesian Cluster Weighted Gaussian Models: Discussion

 \section{Discussion}

-In this study we proposed a novel Bayesian mixture of normal linear regression models with random Gaussian covariates.
+In this study we developed a fully Bayesian treatment of cluster weighted models with Gaussian covariates.
 The introduced model exploits shrinkage prior distributions both in the coefficients of the linear predictor within each cluster via the Bayesian lasso prior \citep{park_casella}, as well as the covariance of the random covariates via the Bayesian graphical lasso \citep{Wang2012}.
 We note that the proposed model is modular in nature, in the sense that different shrinkage methods can be applied as future extentions and variations; for instance, a combination of horseshoe priors for the regression coefficients \citep{carvalho_etal_2010} and the covariances of the predictors \citep{li_etal_2019}.

 The flexibility provided by generalized mixtures of finite mixtures allows us to treat the number of mixture components as random and draw fully Bayesian inference using the telescoping sampler of \cite{fruhwirth2021generalized}.
 We also discussed alternative approaches such as the overfitting mixture models \citep{rousseau2011asymptotic} as well as estimating separate models for each distinct value of the number of components and selecting one according to information criteria.